skip to main content

 Placemaking through murals is a key aspect to the Alabama Mural Trail.
 Placemaking is a multi-faceted approach to the planning, design and management of public spaces.
 Placemaking capitalizes on a local community's assets, inspiration, and potential, with the intention of creating public spaces that promote people's health, happiness, and well-being.

-Phase I of the Alabama Mural Trail is planned to launch this summer.
 Visit www.alabamamuraltrail.org to keep up with the trail's progress.

 Murals build a sense of community that drives travelers and locals alike to visit locations off the well-known tourist routes.